 - Tier 2: Tier 2 companies can raise up to $50 million in any 12-month period.
 As with Tier 1 offerings, formal offering circulars are required.
 Tier 2 offerings are subject to ongoing reporting requirements: semiannual reports, annual reports, and reports around certain “enumerated events” such as a change in control or bankruptcy.
 Tier 2 offerings are also subject to audit by external, independent accountants.

 Before the JOBS Act was fully implemented, equity crowdfunding was limited to accredited investors.
-The SEC defines accredited investors as individuals who consistently earn more than $200,000 per year, couples with consistent combined income of more than $300,000 per year, and individuals whose net worth (excluding primary residence) is at least $1 million.
+The SEC defines accredited investors as individuals who consistently earn more than $200,000 per year, couples with a consistent combined income of more than $300,000 per year, and individuals whose net worth (excluding primary residence) is at least $1 million.
 Accredited investors are still permitted to participate in equity crowdfunding rounds with few restrictions.

 Today, there are no limitations on non-accredited investors’ access to Tier 1 offerings.
-If you’re not an accredited investor, you can invest as much as you like in Tier 1 offerings, though you should of course do your due diligence and invest no more than you can afford to lose.
+If you’re not an accredited investor, you can invest as much as you like in Tier 1 offerings, though you should, of course, do your due diligence and invest no more than you can afford to lose.

 There are some limitations on non-accredited investors’ access to Tier 2 offerings.
 Non-accredited investors can invest no more than 10% of their net income (individually or jointly with a spouse) or 10% of their net worth (excluding primary residence) in Tier 2 offerings.